remiroazocar/remiroazocar.github.io/CV.md

 ### Honors and awards

-* Full 4-year (1+3) MRes+PhD scholarship from the [EPSRC Centre for Doctoral Training in Financial Computing and Analytics](https://financialcomputing.org/).
+* Full 4-year (1+3) MRes+PhD scholarship from the [EPSRC Centre for Doctoral Training in Financial Computing and Analytics](https://financialcomputing.org/), a joint collaboration between UCL, LSE and Imperial College London.